CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The BSC300 was no trouble at all.
 It doesn’t have many features, so the menu is clear.
 The action icons next to the buttons are a big help, making it hard to get confused.

-Remember that you won’t be able to use the bike computer to navigate the map to find places, for example.
+Remember that you won’t be able to use the bike computer to navigate the map and find places, for example.

 Browsing between data screens, adjusting settings, saving rides, etc., felt easier than on Garmin Edge 530 or other buttons-based Garmin bike computers.
 I believe it’s because of the simplicity and much fewer features.